William Graham (Welsh politician)

-William Graham JP FRICS (born 18 November 1949 in Newport, Monmouthshire) is a Welsh Conservative politician, former Shadow Leader of the House in the National Assembly for Wales, Opposition Chief Whip and Shadow Minister for Social Services.
+William Graham (born 18 November 1949 in Newport, Monmouthshire) is a Welsh Conservative politician, former Shadow Leader of the House in the National Assembly for Wales, Opposition Chief Whip and Shadow Minister for Social Services.

 Early and personal life

 William Graham was born to the late William Douglas Graham and Eleanor Mary Scott (née Searle).
 Educated at Blackfriars School, and the College of Estate Management, he is the sixth generation principal of a family firm of surveyors in Newport established in 1844.
 Graham is a fellow of the Royal Institution of Chartered Surveyors, and has been Chairman of Newport Harbour Commission and Rougemont School Trust, Newport.
 He is also a member of the Listed Building Advisory Committee, the Rent Assessment Committee for Wales.
 He was appointed Justice of the Peace in 1979, and is a member of the Carlton Club.

 Graham married his wife in 1981; the couple have three children.